 Any questions or feedback?
 Contact us here.

 We also run regular 2 and 3-day workshops in Australia and in Europe.
-Have a look at our list of upcoming workshops and don’t hesitate to ask for more in your area of expertise and country.
+Have a look at our list of upcoming workshops and do not hesitate to contact us to run dedicated workshops in your area of expertise and country.

 The mixOmics framework today